 There are many costs associated with purchasing a property.
-These go above and beyond just the price declared by the builder, and are usually assumed to be general knowledge.
-However, a first time buyer will only focus on the basic price, which is the rate per square foot.
+These go above and beyond just the price declared by the builder and are usually assumed to be general knowledge.
+However, a first-time buyer will only focus on the basic price, which is the rate per square foot.

 Additional charges can be on account of GST, maintenance charges, a deposit for electricity and water connection, registration and stamp duty, and so on.
-Since these charges come under other costs, banks generally don’t fund on this.
+Since these charges come under other costs, banks generally don’t fund this.

 There are a few optional price components, such as car parking facilities.
 The list below will assist you in planning for all the charges.